bltlab/seqscore/README.md

 scoring will fail:

 ```
-seqscore.encoding.EncodingError: Stopping due to validation errors in invalid.bio:
+seqscore.encoding.EncodingError: Stopping due to validation errors in samples/invalid.bio:
-Invalid transition 'O' -> 'I-ORG' for token 'University' on line 7 of invalid.bio
+Invalid transition 'O' -> 'I-ORG' for token 'University' on line 7 of samples/invalid.bio
 ```

 To score output with invalid transitions, we need to specify a repair method which can